jberkenbilt/qpdf/manual/cli.rst

       PDF file.
 It merely checks that the PDF file is syntactically valid.
 See also qpdf --help=exit-status.

-   Check the file's structure and well as encryption, linearization, and encoding of stream data, and write information about the file to standard output.
+   Check the file's structure as well as encryption, linearization, and encoding of stream data, and write information about the file to standard output.
 An exit status of ``0`` indicates syntactic correctness of the PDF file.
 Note that :samp:`--check` writes